 This has changed the debate a bit, engaging many more people than ever before, but now it’s centred around Wolfe, Noam Chomsky – and me.
 The meaning of silence in different cultures.
 Silence can be used to intimidate; or to save face; to show respect; or it can simply suggest that the other person is relaxed enough in your company to enjoy a quiet moment.

 Misinterpreting the meaning of silence in different cultures, though, and you could be on your way to losing an important business deal.
 Silence in Japanese culture I was part of the EMEA team when the Japanese bank I was working for took over an American bank, says a former VP of marketing.
 Intercultural Management.
 Diversity and inclusion in the workplace - ESSEC Business School.
 Body Language - Our Perceptions Of Personal Space.
 Chapter 9 Thousands of books and articles have been written about the staking out and guarding of territories by animals, birds, fish and primates.

 Do the languages we speak shape the way we see the world, the way we think, and the way we live our lives?
+How language shapes the way we think.
 John Kerry and Francois Hollande's awkward embrace.
 Low-Context Culture: Definition & Overview.
 Low-context culture is a term used by anthropologist Edward T.

 Since I am focusing this blog on our perception of the world around us, about the impact of culture, and how to better understand your reality in relation to others, I have curated a list with my favorite TED talks on self-perception, culture, and identity.
-They are not in a particular ranking order.
-Looking past that one image we have of a person to dive deeper and more complex.
-Be challenged to look past your first impression and perceptions.
 Pico Iyer: Where is home?